erisdisqordia/pleroma-fe/docs/CONFIGURATION.md

 Instance-default.

 ### `postContentType`
-Default text formatting option (????)
+Default post formatting option (markdown/bbcode/plaintext/etc...)

 ### `alwaysShowSubjectInput`
 `true` - will always show subject line input, `false` - only show when it's not empty (i.e. replying).
 To hide subject line input completely, set it to `false` and `subjectLineBehavior` to `"noop"`